 Over the years, there have been a variety of different fleets; Ensigns, Capri 25's, Cal 21 and Cal 20's which Dick Zigler, from Canon City, sold.
 There were Santana 525's Merit 25's and the San Juan 21's of which Ike Kaiser was the dealer.

-Presently, the Dillon Yacht Club supports many racing fleets; Stars, J/24's, J/22's, Ensigns, Etchells and a Handicapped fleet.
-It also has many social members.
+Presently, the Dillon Yacht Club supports many racing fleets; Stars, J/80's, J/24's, J/22's, Ensigns, Etchells, Melges 24's, and a PHRF fleet.
+The Club also has many powerboat and sailboat enthusiasts as social members.